 Hi Rich.
 My understanding is that you went to school for Computer Engineering.
 Was your entry into the audio industry through that education?

 Yes, it was.
-I wanted to be involved in the music industry, and I felt like being an engineer was a great job skill, so if I could do it in music, that would be a bonus.
-I had always been passionate about music, though not about digital technology.
-So I went to school for Computer Engineering and ended up working in Silicon Valley as an engineer, but I didn’t really like it all that much, so I started my own studio in Santa Cruz and became the lead singer of a psychedelic funk-rock band, which was a great time.
+I wanted to be involved in the music industry, but I felt like engineering was a good job skill to have in general, and if I could use it in music then it would be a bonus.
+I went to school for Computer Engineering and ended up working in Silicon Valley as an engineer, but I didn’t really like it all that much, so I started my own studio in Santa Cruz and became the lead singer of a psychedelic funk-rock band.

 And how did you transition from engineering in Silicon Valley to engineering audio hardware?

 Over time, the property that my first studio was on got sold, so I had to get a part-time job to live off until I could build another studio.
 I was lucky enough to get a contracting job with Universal Audio, where I was given the mission of designing an A-D/D-A converter, which ending up being the UA 2192.
 Whilst working on that, I had the chance to listen to a lot of electronic components and became familiar with the musicality of certain ones, versus the non-musicality of others.

 Can you give examples of the ones that were musical?

-Well, when I was introduced to Class A electronics, which have no cross-over distortion in the signal path, versus Class B electronics, which is what most consumer electronics use, things started to sound significantly clearer.
-That was the direction I felt digital recording needed to go, with an emphasis on the quality components in the analog section.
-In most converters, the analogue sections are very cheap and consist of too many components in the signal path, which adversely affect the tone of the signal.
+When I was introduced to Class A components, which have no cross-over distortion in the signal path, versus the Class B ones that most consumer electronics use, things started to sound significantly clearer.
+That was the direction I felt digital recording needed to go, with an emphasis on the quality of components in the analog section.
+In most converters, the analog sections are very cheap and consist of too many components in the signal path, which adversely affect the tone of the signal.
 So I discovered that a minimalist Class A circuit sounded far better than a convoluted Class B one.